 In this context, the Department of Plant Physiology, Kerala Agricultural University is privileged to host the National Conference of Plant Physiology-2019 (NCPP-2019) to bring together pioneer scientists, researchers, specialists and students to exchange and share their experiences and research findings on all aspects of plant physiology.
 It will also provide a premier interdisciplinary platform to present and share their concerns as well as practical challenges encountered in the field and also discuss the most recent innovations to develop climate resilient crops.
 The conference is being organized from 19th to 21st December, 2019 at College of Horticulture, Kerala Agricultural University, Thrissur, under the aegis of the Indian Society of Plant Physiology (ISPP), New Delhi.

-Abiotic Stress Adaptations
+Abiotic stress Adaptations and Management

 Climate Change Impacts and Crop Modelling

-Physiology of Horticulture Crops and Post-harvest Physiology
+Physiology of Horticultural Crops and Post-harvest Physiology